Best Drum Sets: Ultimate Guides How to choose drum kits

 The throne is very padded, and the set comes with a snare, a cymbal, a bass drum, and amounted tom.
 You won’t have to purchase drumsticks immediately because Mendini included a pair with the set.
 You may check out a full review for 5 pieces Mendini.

-- DRUMSET FOR KIDS: This is a great kids drum set.
+- Great Kids Drum Sets: These are great starter drums for kids to learn on.
 Smaller sized genuine hardwood shells and triple flanged hoops make this the perfect first set for a younger player.
 It includes everything needed to get off to a great start.

-- HIGH QUALITY AND GREAT SOUND: The drum kit for kids not only looks shiny, vibrant and glittery, but the kids drums are durably made.
+- High Quality, Great Sound: The drum kit for kids not only looks shiny, vibrantly colored and glittery, but the kids drums are durably made.
 They are strong to sustain continuous play while producing a great sound.

-- MUSIC ACCESSORIES: In addition to the kids musical instruments, the set comes with a pair of wooden kids drumsticks so the playing can start right after setup.
+- Music Accessories: In addition to the kids musical instruments, the drum kit comes with a pair of wooden kids drumsticks so the playing can start right after setup.
 It also includes a round padded drum throne with adjustable height.

-- EASY TO ASSEMBLE: To avoid any damage to the well-crafted music instruments for kids during shipping, the drum kit comes unassembled, but the assembly is very simple.
+- Easy To Assemble: To avoid damage to the well-crafted music instruments for kids during shipping, the drum sets & set components come unassembled.
 Easy-to-follow instructions are included.
-The set takes up very little space
+The set takes up very little space.

 If you want a little style, this is a great place to start.
 Not only does it come in a beautiful red, but there are five more colors to select.